equinix/equinix-cloudevents/CONTRIBUTING.md

 * `name` - The name of the CloudEvents type, Metric or Alert
 * `description` = A breif description of the event, metric or alert
-* `slaCategoryCode` - This attribute signifies the SLA category associated with the event, metric or alert
+* `sloCategoryCode` - This attribute signifies the SLO category code associated with the event, metric or alert
-* `isReleased` - Set as True under `cloudeventTypes`, `metricNames` and `alertNames` if the name listed is fully tested and ready to be sent in production
+* `releaseStatus` - Set as `released` under `cloudeventTypes`,`metricNames` and `alertNames` if the name listed is fully tested and ready to be sent in production
-* `inPreview` - Set as True under `cloudeventTypes`, `metricNames` and `alertNames` if the name listed is under preview; meaning that the name is in development and should only be exposed to UAT
+* `releaseStatus` - Set as `preview` under `cloudeventTypes`, `metricNames` and `alertNames` if the name listed is under preview; meaning that the name is in development and should only be exposed to UAT

 **Even if the data schema is not using metrics, or alerts, each attribute and sub attribute is required in the data schema.
 The Github Action will fail if